0

 Softer wheels give you more grip.
 Harder wheels are easier to slide.
 That’s just personal preference based on your style of riding.

 For park and bowl riding, you want wheels that are both smaller and harder than typical surfskate cruising wheels.
-For that environment, you’re looking for wheels in a durometer range of between 84a and 97a at the very hardest.
+For that, you want a durometer range of between 84a and 97a at the very hardest.

 Contact Patch

-I’ve found the ideal contact patch range for surfskate wheels to be between 42 millimeters and 51 millimeters on the high end.
+I’ve found the ideal contact patch range for surfskate wheels to be between 42 millimeters and 51 millimeters.
 And honestly, 51 millimeters is even bit wide for me.
-For me, the ideal contact patch is right around the center of that scale, say 47-49 millimeters.
+For me, the ideal contact patch is right around the center of that scale, 47-49 millimeters.

 Wheel Surface

 Wheels come in two surfaces: smooth and stoneground.
 Stoneground wheels are ground at the factory, which creates a rough surface that aids in sliding.
-So the bottom line is, a smooth surface wheel will give you better grip, a stoneground wheel will give you better slide.
+A smooth surface wheel will give you better grip.
+A stoneground wheel will give you better slide.

-My experience is that I much prefer smooth wheels for surfskating, and I’ve only found one set of stoneground wheels that I think works well.
+My experience is that I much prefer smooth wheels for surfskating.
+I’ve only found one set of stoneground wheels that I think works well.
 So for most riders, I recommend a smooth wheel surface for surfskating.

 Wheel Edge or Lip Profile